 Customer Journey Mapping Examples

 A company's goal is to take its customers from one point to another.
-A purchase decision about a product or service drives this decision of moving along these points.
+A purchase decision about a product or service drives this decision to move along these points.
 This path must be guided by potential customers.
 Here are some examples to draw inspiration from while creating your customer journey map to assist steer your company in the right way.

 This is a customer journey map example of Spotify, a music app that entertains people.
 Spotify’s customer journey mapping example includes stages, steps to be taken, thoughts at each stage, touchpoints, actors, and their emotions.
 If your company is similar to Spotify, you can take inspiration from this customer journey mapping example.